Wander to Wonder

-Wander To Wonder is a 2023 animated short film, written and directed by Nina Gantz.
+Wander to Wonder is a 2023 animated short film, written and directed by Nina Gantz.
 The film was nominated for Best Animated Short Film at the Academy Awards and won the BAFTA award for Best British Short Animation.

+Wander to Wonder is available to watch fully on Gantz's official Vimeo channel.

 Plot

-Mary, Billybud, and Fumbleton are tiny humans who starred in the 1980s children's television show called Wander to Wonder, where they dressed up as silly creatures and were guided by the creator and host, Uncle Gilly.
-At the start of the film, however, the creator has died unexpectedly in the studio (also Uncle Gilly's home), stranding the stars for an indeterminate amount of time as they struggle to survive and find a sense of normalcy.
-Mary, deeply mourning Uncle Gilly and in denial that their lives have changed, continues to perform material in front of the camera, watches reruns of their program, and reads old fan letters.
-Fumbleton entertains himself by performing Shakespeare monologues while half-dressed or looking outside, and the mute, spacey Billybud repeatedly juggles leftover props.
+Mary, Billybud, and Fumbleton are tiny humans who starred in the 1980s children's TV series called Wander to Wonder, where they dressed up as silly creatures and were guided by the creator and host, Uncle Gilly, whose house doubles as the studio where the show was made.
+In the present, however, Uncle Gilly has been dead for an indeterminate amount of time, his corpse rotting inside his house.
+The actors have been struggling to survive and find a sense of normalcy.
+Mary, deeply mourning Uncle Gilly and in denial that their lives have changed, continues to record material in front of the camera, rewatches Wander to Wonder episodes on VHS, and reads old fan letters.
+Fumbleton entertains himself by quoting Shakespeare while half-dressed or looking outside, and the mute, spacey Billybud repeatedly juggles leftover props.

-Food grows scarce, and the stars are left eating flies that have been feasting on the creator's corpse.
-As Fumbleton and Mary argue about their future, Billybud accidentally sets the studio on fire while juggling lit matches.
-The stars survive the house fire by hiding in the oven, and in the morning, they exit to find the studio completely burned down and the camera broken.
-A hole in the wall reveals a bird that intends to prey on them, but Fumbleton manages to save them and kill the bird with a makeshift spear.
-The three stars feel the breeze from outdoors and step hopefully into the sunlight, finally accepting the new chapter of their lives.
+The actors run out of food and get sick from eating the flies that have been feasting on Uncle Gilly's corpse.
+As Fumbleton and Mary argue about their future, Billybud accidentally sets the house on fire while juggling lit matches.
+The stars survive the fire by hiding in the oven, and in the morning, they exit to find the house completely burned down and the camera destroyed.
+A hole in the wall lets in a pigeon which frightens Mary and Billybud, but Fumbleton stabs the bird with a makeshift spear.
+The three stars feel the breeze from outdoors and look hopefully into the sunlight, finally accepting the new chapter of their lives.